HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

     def test_free_space(file_path, free_limit):
-    """given a free_limit return true if the available space is below the free_limit""" _stat =  statvfs(file)
+    """given a free_limit return true if the available space is below the free_limit"""
+        ## check if we have enough room on the partition
+        _stat =  statvfs(file)
         _gb_free = _stat[0]*_stat[2]/1024**3)

+    ## example call to new method
     self.test_free_space(test_tmp_path, expected_test_data_size)
 ```